-AWS Fargate has steadily gained traction in Amazon Elastic Container Service (ECS) environments because it allows users to run containerized applications without thinking about their underlying infrastructure.
-Today, AWS announced that support for Amazon Elastic Kubernetes Service (EKS) on AWS Fargate is now generally available, giving Amazon EKS users the option to seamlessly manage their infrastructure with AWS Fargate instead of manually provisioning EC2 worker nodes.
+AWS Fargate allows users to run containerized applications without thinking about their underlying infrastructure.
+Serverless container adoption has continued to grow across clouds, and Fargate accounts for the majority of this type of workload within AWS.
+With Amazon Elastic Kubernetes Service (EKS), users have the option to seamlessly manage their infrastructure with AWS Fargate instead of manually provisioning EC2 worker nodes.

-Datadog is pleased to work with AWS for the launch of Amazon EKS on AWS Fargate, so you can automatically collect metrics and get deep visibility into your environment.
+Datadog integrates with Amazon EKS on AWS Fargate, so you can automatically collect metrics and get deep visibility into your environment.
 This integration also includes support for Autodiscovery, so the Datadog Agent can immediately detect applications running in your cluster and collect monitoring data from them.
-You can also configure Datadog APM to collect distributed traces from applications running on Amazon EKS to monitor their performance in real time.
+You can also configure Datadog APM to collect distributed traces from applications running on Amazon EKS to monitor the performance of those applications in real time.

 In this post, we’ll show you an example of how you can deploy the Datadog Agent to get visibility into an application that runs on Amazon EKS using AWS Fargate.